YashwantBhole/MERN-Social-ChatApp-Backend/README.md

 ---

+---

 ## 🛠 Tech Stack

+**Backend Framework**
-- Backend Framework: Node.js + Express
+- Node.js + Express

+**Real-Time Layer**
-- Real-time Communication: Socket.IO
+- Socket.IO

+**Database**
-- Database: MongoDB
+- MongoDB + Mongoose

+**Media Storage**
-- Image Storage: Cloudinary
+- Cloudinary

+**Push Notifications**
-- Push Notifications: Firebase Cloud Messaging (FCM)
+- Firebase Cloud Messaging (FCM)

+**Configuration**
-- Environment Config: dotenv
+- dotenv

 ---

-## 📦 Core Modules
+## 📦 Core Capabilities

-- Message handling (text & images)
-- Group-based message broadcasting
-- Cloudinary image upload integration
+### 📨 Real-Time Messaging
+- Messages broadcast instantly to all group members
+- Supports multiple users simultaneously

+### 🖼 Image Uploads
+- Images uploaded from client
+- Stored securely in **Cloudinary**
+- Shared back as hosted URLs

+### 🔔 Push Notifications
+- Every client registers an **FCM token**
+- Notifications pushed when messages are sent
-- FCM token registration & notification trigger
+- Works in **foreground & background**

-- WebSocket connection management
+### 💾 Message Persistence
+- All chat messages stored in MongoDB
+- New users can still see previous chats

 ---

-## 🔔 Push Notifications (FCM)
+## 🔔 Push Notification Flow (FCM)

-- Each client generates an FCM token on login/load
+1️⃣ Client generates FCM token
-- Token is stored on backend
+2️⃣ Token is registered with backend
-- Notifications are triggered when a new message is sent to the group
+3️⃣ When a new message is sent
-- Supports background and foreground notifications
+4️⃣ Backend triggers an FCM push notification
+5️⃣ All users receive an alert

 ---

 ## 🖼 Image Upload Flow

-1. Client uploads image
+1️⃣ User uploads an image
-2. Backend uploads image to Cloudinary
+2️⃣ Backend uploads to **Cloudinary**
-3. Cloudinary URL is saved with the message
+3️⃣ Cloudinary returns a public URL
-4. URL is broadcast to all group members in real time
+4️⃣ URL is stored + broadcast to all group users

 ---

-## ⚠ Authentication Note
+## ⚠️ Authentication Note

-This application **does not implement authentication**.
+This project **does not use authentication by design**.

-Reason:
-- Designed as a **real-time systems demo**
-- Focuses on messaging, sockets, media handling, and notifications
+Why?

+✔ Focus is on **real-time systems, sockets & notifications**
+✔ Reduces onboarding friction for demo usage
-- Any user can join using a display name
+✔ Any user can join with a simple display name

-> Authentication (JWT / OAuth) can be added easily in future iterations.
+> Authentication (JWT, OAuth, etc.) can be added easily in future releases.

 ---

-## 📁 Environment Variables
+## 🔧 Environment Variables

-Create a `.env` file with the following:
+Create a **`.env`** file:

 ```env
 PORT=4000